 Quality of Life

-Named among the “Best Trips For 2012” by National Geographic Traveler, the Pittsburgh region is a destination where lively arts and culture and outdoor recreation share the spotlight with plentiful options for affordable living.
+Ranked as the "Most Livable City in the Continental United States" by The Economist, the Pittsburgh region is a destination where lively arts and culture and outdoor recreation share the spotlight with plentiful options for affordable living.
 Investments from regional public and private sector partners have helped to establish key quality-of-life amenities that are now economic generators.

 Home to more than 500 arts cultural organizations, the Pittsburgh region has a rich arts and culture scene, including the 14-block area of downtown: the Cultural District.
 This former “red-light” district turned arts and culture hub — while also a magnet for investment — is a model of urban revitalization and is one of the country’s five largest downtown theatre districts.